aa1ex/envoy-xds-controller/docs/security.md

 # Security Guide: Envoy XDS Controller

 This document provides a comprehensive overview of the security features and mechanisms implemented in the Envoy XDS Controller.
+For a detailed explanation of the authentication flow and ACL implementation, see the [Authentication and Authorization Implementation](auth.md) document.

 ## Table of Contents